fastrgv/RufasSlider/README.md

 ----------------------------------------------

 bfscmp.sh:
-is a script that compiles either bfs or bfsr or bfsl on any platform.
+is a script that compiles any of the stand-alone solvers:  bfs, bfsr, bfsl, bfsLR on any platform.

 -----------------------------------------------

 In the unlikely event that the delivered **linux** binary does not run, and recompilation fails to create a usable executable, try these...

 -------------------------------------------------------
-### Steps to compile and run on "other" linux distros.
+### Developers:  steps to compile and run on "other" linux distros.

 * Install Cmake...complicated from source, easy using a system update.